acverma/python/README.md

 - ✅ Manipulate data using lists, sets, dictionaries, and tuples
 - ✅ Create and use functions effectively
 - ✅ Apply functional programming concepts with lambda and map functions
+- ✅ Organize code using modules and packages for better reusability

 ## 📋 Dependencies